-Understanding the data and the level of analysis provided to inform business planning and decision making is an area for improvement.
-The Authority should review the range and quality of the information needed by decision makers and the format it is presented.
-The Authority should also set data reporting standards to ensure the data that is presented to decision makers is accessible, easily understandable and supports decision makers to fulfil their responsibilities.
+Data tool respondents have a difference of opinion on whether the Authority uses data to inform decisions and whether data driven decision making is thoroughly embedded within the culture of the Authority.
+Understanding the data and the level of analysis provided to inform decision-making and scrutiny is an area for improvement.
+The Authority should set data reporting standards to ensure the data that is presented to decision makers is accessible, easily understandable and supports decision makers to fulfil their responsibilities.